 MMM and MTA fail the same way: inconsistent, incomplete, or delayed data.
 An MMM missing four weeks of TV spend produces biased response curves.
 An MTA with unmapped campaign IDs credits the wrong creative.
 Both methods assume inputs are already clean, joined, and refreshed on schedule—that assumption is where most measurement projects break.

 Improvado sits upstream of whichever modeling tool a team chooses.
-1,000+ sources pull spend, impressions, clicks, and conversion data from ad platforms, CRMs, HCP endemic publishers, measurement vendors, and offline sources into a unified data warehouse (Snowflake, BigQuery, Redshift, or the customer's destination).
+1,000+s pull spend, impressions, clicks, and conversion data from ad platforms, CRMs, HCP endemic publishers, measurement vendors, and offline sources into a unified data warehouse (Snowflake, BigQuery, Redshift, or the customer's destination).
 Marketing Data Governance applies 250+ standardization rules so MMM weekly aggregates and MTA user-level events reconcile to the same numbers—no "why does MMM say $4.2M and MTA say $3.8M" reconciliation meetings.

 Teams running Meta's Robyn, Google's Meridian, Rockerbox, Nielsen, Analytic Partners, or in-house models pull from the same tables.
 New connectors are built in days, not weeks, so a new HCP publisher or CTV platform does not stall the next model refresh.
 The AI Agent layer lets non-technical stakeholders ask "show me MMM-recommended vs actual spend on CTV" in natural language on top of the same warehouse.